masneyb/weather-station/README.md

 battery and PowerBoost 1000.
 This ADC communicates with the Raspberry Pi using the SPI bus.

-The wind vane supports reporting 16 different positions of the wind vane by using a series of different size resistors and reed switches.
+The wind vane supports reporting 16 different positions by using a series of reed switches and different size resistors.
 The wind vane is connected to the ADC and the voltage indicates the direction.
 For example, according to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf), 0 degrees (N) is 3.84V; 45 degrees (NE) is 2.25V; and 90 degrees (E) is 0.45V.
-I had an issue with getting accurate readings from the wind vane between 270 and 337.5 degrees that was caused by having my reference ADC voltage in software set to 5V instead of 5.1V.
+I had an issue with getting accurate readings from the wind vane between 270 and 337.5 degrees that was caused by having the reference ADC voltage in software set to 5V instead of 5.1V when converting the value read from the ADC to millivolts.
 Adding the argument `--adc_millivolts 5100` to the yadl binary fixed the issue.

 The anemometer is hooked up to a GPIO pin on the Pi.
 According to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf), one click of the reed switch over a second corresponds to a wind speed of 1.492 mph (2.4 km/h).
 A pull down resistor is used and the switch is debounced in software.
+One complete revolution of the anemometer will cause the pin to go high twice.

 The rain gauge is very similar to the anemometer.
 Each click of the switch over a second corresponds to 0.011 inches (0.2794 mm) of rain according to